Skip to main content

 Scorecard

-When a student answers all the questions, or the timer runs out, they can select Submit Quiz.
-The quiz will be graded instantaneously and the student will be able to see their Scorecard.
+When a learner answers all the questions, or the timer runs out, they can select Submit Quiz.
+The quiz will be graded instantaneously and the learner will be able to see their Scorecard.
 A scorecard will include their Total Score, the correct answers to each question, and an explanation (if one was included while creating a Question) See Creating Questions on the Questions Page for more information on including explanations.

 Regarding Retakes: